Loading…

 Jessi Ann York

-Debut Author
+Debut Author with Macmillan

-Jessi Ann York’s debut novel, TALONS AND NIGHTSHADE, is forthcoming March 2027 from Wednesday Books, an imprint of Macmillan.
+Jessi Ann York’s debut novel, TALONS AND NIGHTSHADE, is forthcoming Fall 2027 from Wednesday Books, an imprint of Macmillan.
 Her first two published short stories, “Phases of the Shadow” and “Women of the Mere,” were mentioned as standouts in the Summation section of The...
 Read More →

 Speakers